A rechargeable AA battery supporting Qi wireless charging: Abstract

 \section{Abstract}

-Wireless power transfer is one of key drivers in modern consumer electronics, as it allows enhancing the convenience and usability of many devices.
-However, in most cases wireless charging is accessible only to devices developed with such a functionality in mind or at least to gadgets with standard charging connectors, such as USB type-C. We propose the design of a rechargeable battery having the size and output voltage characteristics of a standard AA battery, but supporting magnetic wireless power transfer from charging stations of widely used Qi standard.
-In our numerical simulations, we study the magnetic field distributions and scattering parameters of the introduced battery with a curved receiving coil coupled to a planar transmitting coil.
-The obtained results are supported by an experimental realization of the proposed design and a study of the prototype characteristics.
-The developed battery design facilitates the possibility of adding wireless charging functionality to a wide range of electronic devices in a universal way.
+Wireless power transfer is one of the key drivers in modern consumer electronics, as it allows one to enhance the convenience and usability of many devices.
+However, in most cases, wireless charging is accessible only to devices with incorporated receivers or at least to gadgets with standard charging connectors, such as USB Type-C, that allow to attach an external receiver.
+We propose a rechargeable battery that has the size and output voltage of a standard AA battery but supports wireless power transfer from charging stations of the widely used Qi standard.
+The proposed design uses a series resonant circuit with a curved receiving coil, as well as load modulation using detuning capacitors switched by a microcontroller unit to implement a receiver compatible with the Qi Baseline protocol.
+It also utilizes a number of DC-DC converters to store energy in a Li-ion cell and convert it to the 1.5~V voltage level.
+Our design is supported by numerical simulations of magnetic field distributions and scattering parameters of the introduced battery coupled to a planar transmitting coil.
+The performance of the proposed battery has been studied experimentally, including measurements of the maximal distance between the battery and a charging station that allows wireless charging at various rotation angles and the charge curve.
+The developed battery design facilitates the addition of wireless charging functionality to a wide range of electronic devices in a universal way.